CWempe/Thermostat-Controller/README.md

 # Thermostat-Controller

-This Projekt improves the **Junkers TRQ 21 T** Thermostat with the following features:
+This Project improves the **Junkers TRQ 21 T** Thermostat with the following features:

 * mute the ticking clock
   By disconnecting the timer clock from the thermostat the clock will stop ticking eventually
   (might take a few weeks before the battery dies)
 * support weekends
-  The default timer clock does not differenciate between work days and weekends
+  The default timer clock does not differentiate between work days and weekends
   By controlling the thermostat with your smart home, you can define every timer rule you want
-* support presents detection and geolocation
+* support presence detection and geo location
-  If your smart home supports it, your thermastat will do too now
+  If your smart home supports it, your thermostat will do too now
-* support disableing when windows ar eopen
+* support disabling when windows are open
   If your smart home supports it, ...

 Best of all: Your thermostat will not be managed and you can still change to day and night mode manually like before.